 If you suspect that you may be prediabetic, take immediate steps to safeguard your health.
 Type 2 Diabetes is a serious condition, and prediabetes a priceless window of opportunity to nip it in the bud.

-As of January 6, 2019, imaware™ offers do-it-yourself home blood testing kits that screen for prediabetes indicators, including Hemoglobin A1c and fasting plasma glucose levels.
+imaware™ offers a do-it-yourself home blood testing kits that screens for prediabetes indicators, including Hemoglobin A1c and fasting plasma glucose levels.

-You can submit your test confidentially to a lab and receive your results by a secure online portal in as few as seven days.
-It’s the easiest, most affordable, and most convenient way to confirm if your blood sugar metrics rise to prediabetic levels.
+You can submit your test confidentially to a CLIA certified lab and receive your results by a secure online portal in as few as five days.
+It’s the easiest, most affordable, and most convenient way to confirm if your blood sugar metrics are rising to prediabetic levels.

 2. Be proactive—make lifestyle changes